-Although fewer children are walking and exposing themselves to the risks of traffic, pedestrian injury remains the second leading cause of unintentional-injury related death among children between the ages of 5 and 14.
+Fewer children are walking and exposing themselves to the risks of traffic today.
+Yet pedestrian injury remains one of the second leading causes of accidental-injury related death among children between the ages of 5 and 14.

-Children are at an increased risk for pedestrian injury and death because the traffic rules and risks often exceed their cognitive, developmental, behavioral, physical, and sensory abilities.
+Children are at an increased risk for pedestrian injury and death because the traffic rules and risks often is beyond their cognitive, developmental, behavioral, physical, and sensory abilities.
 In addition, parents and caregivers often overestimate their child's traffic skills.

 One specific age group, ages 1 to 2, is at increased risk for nontraffic-related pedestrian injuries, such as when a car backs up in the driveway, parking lot, or on sidewalks.

-Unfortunately, injuries sustained by child pedestrians are often severe.
+Unfortunately, injuries experienced by child pedestrians are often severe.

-Where do most child pedestrian injuries and deaths occur?
+Where do most child pedestrian injuries and deaths happen?

-Many child pedestrian deaths occur in the evenings when visibility may be reduced.
+Many child pedestrian deaths happen in the evenings when visibility may be reduced.
 Areas that pose an increased risk of injury or death as a child pedestrian, include the following: